Russia threatens to aim nuclear missiles at Denmark ships if it joins NATO shield

 Denmark's foreign minister Martin Lidegaard said Vanin's comments were unacceptable.

-"Russia knows very well that NATO's missile defence is not aimed at them," Lidegaard told Jyllands-Posten.
+"Russia knows very well that NATO's missile defense is not aimed at them," Lidegaard told Jyllands-Posten.

 NATO's top military commander, U.S. Air Force General Philip Breedlove, told a Brussels conference on Sunday that the comments from the Russian ambassador were the "next step" in a campaign against countries that joined the shield.